lucendio/lecture-devops-infos/glossary.md

     computer.
 The locally instantiated environment is called the same.
 For example, it consists of a virtual machine simulating (a portion of) the actual remote setup.

-__allocate*__: bring up/instantiate/configure infrastructure resources/components (e.g. machines, network)
+__allocate*__: bring up/instantiate/configure infrastructure resources (e.g. machines, network)

-__bootstrap*__: configure infrastructure resources or install software on top to give purpose
+__bootstrap*__: configure allocated resources or install software on top to give purpose; precedes allocation

-__provision*__: summarizes allocation & bootstrapping.
-While allocation is more related to (emulated) hardware resource
+__provision*__: combines the processes of allocation & bootstrapping.
+While allocation is more related to (emulated)
-    (e.g. virtual machines), bootstrapping is covering the software installation and configuration on top of it
+    hardware resource (e.g. virtual machines), bootstrapping is covering the software installation and configuration on top of it

 ```
 |------------------------------------------ Infra-as-Code / Configuration Management ----------------------------------------------|